Meta-Grid/3rd_party_tools/README.md

-This is a fallback storage for 3rd_party_tools
+This is a fallback storage for 3rd_party_tools (only copies).

+PLEASE READ AND ACCEPT THE LICENSE OF EACH TOOL INDIVIDUALLY BEFORE USING THE APPLICATIONS.